This post may contain affiliate links. Please see my disclosure policy for more details.

 Sydney is well known as being one of the most picturesque cities in the world, so it’s no surprise that there’s an abundance of beautiful Sydney lookouts dotted around its beaches, harbour and national parks.

-If you think Sydney’s all skyscrapers and traffic, this list of the best views in Sydney will prove you wrong.
-You’ll discover craggy peninsulas, forested headlands and peaceful spots to view those famous Sydney icons like the Opera House and Harbour Bridge.
+You’ll discover craggy peninsulas, forested headlands and peaceful spots to view those famous icons like the Sydney Opera House and Sydney Harbour Bridge.
 Places to listen to ocean waves, smell salty air and watch the sunset as the city skyline starts to sparkle.

 To discover the calmer, more scenic side of Sydney, read on to find out my top 20 beautiful lookouts in Sydney.

 One of the most well known Sydney lookouts is Mrs Macquarie’s Chair in the Royal Botanic Gardens.
 It takes in the harbour bridge and Sydney Opera House all in one shot, and also faces west, so you’ll get a pretty nice view at sunset.